In Him Ministries:

 “Mark notes that Jesus’ teaching, in essence, declared all foods clean.
 The Mosaic ceremonial laws distinguished between “clean” and “unclean” foods.
 Their purpose was to instill an awareness of God’s holiness and of the reality of sin as a barrier to fellowship with God.
 But once defilement of the heart is thoroughly removed and full fellowship with God becomes a reality, the ceremonial laws have fulfilled their purpose and are no longer required—though as seen in Acts 10-11, it took several years for the disciples to understand this.”

 The Mosaic Covenant had served as a dividing wall that was meant to keep Israel separate from the unbelieving Gentiles.
-Christ broke down the dividing wall by doing away with the partition.
+Christ broke down the dividing wall by doing away with the partition so the two groups could become one body of believers.

 One of the things that God used to form a barrier to separate Israel from the Gentiles was their diet.
-But once Christ brought the Mosaic Covenant to an end, the hostility that the two groups felt toward each other could finally come to an end (Romans 10:4).
+But once Christ brought the Mosaic Covenant to an end, the hostility that the two groups felt toward each other could finally come to an end as well (Rom.
+10:4).

 God begins to call the Gentiles to faith.